Annapurna Circuit Trek - 15 Days

 What to Expect on the Annapurna Circuit Trek Trail

-The Annapurna trekking circuit starts in Nepal’s capital, Kathmandu.
-You will drive to Besisahar and then to Tal, where the journey begins.
-As the trek progresses, the route passes through beautiful villages such as Dharapani, Chame, and Pisang.
+The Annapurna trekking circuit starts from Kathmandu with a scenic drive to Besisahar.
+The further driving from Besishar via Tal you will reach Dharapani to start your trek.
+As the trek progresses, the route passes through beautiful villages such as Chame, and Pisang.

 Eventually, you will drive back to Pokhara, a stunning lakeside city, after descending to Nayapul, then return to Kathmandu.